 Additional Plan Benefits

-To further support our members through this growing crisis, Independence has implemented several opioid utilization safeguards to help prevent opioid abuse and offers access to a variety of non‑opioid treatment options for members who need pain management including:
+To further support our members through this growing crisis, Independence has implemented several opioid utilization safeguards.
+These can help prevent opioid abuse and offer access to a variety of non‑opioid treatment options for members who need pain management, including: